Toki Tori: Gameplay

 Gameplay in Toki Tori consists of using a limited number of tools to gather up all the eggs in the level in a single run through it in a certain amount of time.
 Toki Tori is given a set number of tools in the beginning of a level.
 The puzzles are designed around the tools so they must be used intelligently and usually using a tool incorrectly makes the level unbeatable.
 Enemies usually appear following a simple patrol of walking back and forth, turning when they hit an obstacle.
 If they touch Toki Tori, he instantly dies, forcing the player to restart the level.
-Some tools are weapons that can defeat these monsters; however, they must be used wisely to allow completion of the level.
+Some tools are weapons that can defeat these monsters, but they must be used wisely to allow completion of the level.
 Besides the threat of monsters, a timer is constantly ticking down.
 If the timer reaches zero, the player must restart the level.
 Once the player has a clear idea of how to beat the level, however, there is usually ample time to execute the plan.
 There are fifteen levels in each of the four worlds, not including tutorial levels that appear when a previously unseen tool appears.
 Only the first ten are required to enter the next area.
 The other five are much more difficult and are there to add replay value.

 Worlds

 There are four worlds in Toki Tori: Forest Falls, Creepy Castle, Slime Sewers (Slime Caves in the Game Boy Color version) and Bubble Barrage.
 The worlds become progressively more challenging as the player progresses through them, with later levels usually only having one specific way of collecting all the eggs.
 The most obvious difference in the worlds and their unique enemies is simply cosmetics.
 Enemies all behave in the same fashion and the goal of each world is the same: collect all the eggs in one attempt.

 The biggest difference in the worlds, besides cosmetics, is how each world has a specific tool associated with it.
 Forest Falls is the only level above water with the Freeze-o-matic, which used incorrectly can create obstacles as it freezes enemies in place.
 Creepy Castle contains the Ghost Trap, usable for passing through stone walls as well as beating ghosts.
 Slime Sewers contains the Snail Sucker, which is the only weapon that directly removes an enemy from the map.
 Bubble Barrage contains the Freeze-o-matic as well.
-When underwater, however, the frozen enemies float up so the game considers it a separate tool.
+When underwater, the frozen enemies float up so the game considers it a separate tool.
 Also Bubble Barrage uniquely contains the Bubble Suit.

 At the end of the ten normal worlds, the player is treated to a short cinematic of Toki Tori entering the next world either on purpose or by accident.
 This is used to connect the levels more directly for the sake of the story.